 Health insurance is highly recommended to all students attending AUM to cover accidents and emergency illnesses.
-If you are not covered under an insurance program you are encouraged to participate in the voluntary low-cost student health insurance program available to enrolled AUM students.
-Call the Division of Student Affairs at 334-244-3620 for more information.
+Those students who are not covered under an insurance program are encouraged to participate in the voluntary low-cost student health insurance program available to enrolled AUM students.
+Additional information can be obtained from the Office of Student Affairs, 334-244-3620.
 TDD users may call 334-244-3801.
-Please note: At this time, Student Health Services is only able to accept cash or checks as forms of payment.
+Note: At this time, Student Health Services is able to accept cash, checks, or major credit cards (excluding American Express) as forms of payment.